CryptoSingh1337/rust/README.md

 ### Compare two numbers
 Comparison in rust returns Ordering enum so we can use match to handle that.

+A `match` expression is made up of *arms*.
+An arm consists of a pattern to match against, and the code that should be run if the value given to `match` fits that arm's pattern.

 ```rust
 use std::cmp::Ordering;